ucdavis/software-catalog/README.md

 **Extension not working:**

-1. Run the setup script: `./setup-devcontainer.sh`
+1. Run the setup script: `npm run devcontainer:setup`
 2. Reload VS Code window: `Ctrl+R` (or `Cmd+R` on Mac)
 3. Check if extension is enabled in container
 4. Rebuild container if persistent

 **Setup script troubleshooting:**

-If `./setup-devcontainer.sh` fails:
+If `npm run devcontainer:setup` fails:
 - Ensure Docker Desktop is running
 - Make sure you have permission to execute the script: `chmod +x setup-devcontainer.sh`
 - Check that VS Code is installed and the `code` command is available